SFDC-Assets/ProgressTrail/README.md

 ### Component Properties

-When you add this component to a Flow screen, there are a few properties to configure:
+When you add this component to a Lightning record page, there are a few properties to configure:

 | Attribute     							| Description	|
 | :----------------------------------------- | :------------- |